Flags At Half-mast As China Mourns Late Premier - UrduPoint

 Flags At Half-mast As China Mourns Late Premier

-Beijing, (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2023) Flags flew at half-mast in Beijing on Thursday as China prepared for the funeral of its late ex-premier Li Keqiang, a reform-minded bureaucrat who was once tipped as the country's future leader but was eclipsed by the rise of Xi Jinping.
+Beijing, (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2023) Flags flew at half-mast in Beijing on Thursday as China readied the funeral of late ex-premier Li Keqiang, a reform-minded bureaucrat once tipped as the country's future leader but who was eclipsed by Xi Jinping.

 Li, an economist and fluent English speaker, died from a sudden heart attack in Shanghai last week at the age of 68, just months after stepping down as the country's second-ranked leader.

-The low-key but affable technocrat was seen as a consistent advocate for political liberalisation and economic reform, but came to be sidelined by Xi's more centralised and domineering governance style.
+The low-key but affable technocrat was seen as an advocate for political liberalisation and economic reform, but came to be sidelined by Xi's more centralised and domineering governance style.

 The ruling Communist Party said in an official obituary that Li was a "time-tested and loyal communist soldier", urging the Chinese people to "turn grief into strength" by rallying even closer around the party and its leadership.